On a Microscopic Representation of Space-Time III: Physical Identifications

 With respect to electrodynamics, the introduction of the 'dual' 'tensor' $\mathcal{F}^{\alpha\beta}$ via $\tfrac{1}{2}\epsilon^{\alpha\beta\gamma\delta}F_{\gamma\delta}$ enhances the scenario and introduces further aspects into the Complex representation\footnote{However, we do not want to discuss transitions from ray to axis line coordinates and the related duality considerations of points and planes in $\mathbb{R}^{3}$ here.}.
-From the viewpoint of line or Complex geometry, this 'new' object reflects advanced (algebraic) operations of a 6-dim line calculus in that we have to treat line incidences, i.e. 'products' of line reps or parts thereof which resemble inner 'vector' products or 'norms'.
+From the viewpoint of line or Complex geometry, this 'new' object reflects advanced (algebraic) operations of a 6-dim line calculus in that we have to treat line incidences, i.e. 'products' of line reps or parts thereof which resemble inner products or 'norms'.
 So the 'skew tensor' approach corresponds directly to (6-dim) line geometry, and products of (skew-symmetric) 'tensors' are able to represent (6-dim) multiplications in line coordinates, i.e. lines and incidence relations of lines.
-We'll have to transfer and extend this to products of Complexe and/or an appropriate Complex geometry and its consequences.
 So at a first glance, line geometry works pretty well for electromagnetism in order to cover the four-vector formalism.
-What is under construction (or 'open') at the time of writing, is the association between algebraical and physical objects and a deeper understanding of line congruences\footnote{Especially also with respect to the identification of 'ray systems' (German: 'Strah\-len\-sy\-ste\-me erster Ordnung und erster Classe') and their geometry.} as well as the physical meaning/identification of $\vec{E}$ and $\vec{B}$ versus $\vec{k}$ and $\vec{\epsilon}$.
-There are indeed more sophisticated than simple line concepts.
-If we associate the 3-dim 'field' reps to (linear) Complex parameters $a_{\alpha\beta}$ which (due to Cayley) can be interpreted as line coordinates fulfilling the \PL condition, too, if $a_{\alpha\beta}p_{\alpha\beta}=0$ and $p_{\alpha\beta}$ are line coordinates of incident lines\footnote{German: Treffgeraden}, for (six) linear Complexe, a constraint formally similar to the \PL constraint can be formulated as well to construct a quadratic Complex (see \cite{klein:diss}, Nr.
-26).
+What is under construction (or 'open') at the time of writing, is the association between algebraical and physical objects and a deeper understanding of line Congruences\footnote{Especially also with respect to the identification of ray systems (German: 'Strah\-len\-sy\-ste\-me erster Ordnung und erster Classe').} as well as the physical meaning/identification of $\vec{E}$ and $\vec{B}$ versus $\vec{k}$ and $\vec{\epsilon}$.

+There are indeed more sophisticated notions than the simple line concepts referenced so far.
+If we associate these 3-dim 'field' reps to (linear) Complex parameters $a_{\alpha\beta}$ which (due to Cayley) can be interpreted as line coordinates fulfilling the \PL condition, too, if $a_{\alpha\beta}p_{\alpha\beta}=0$ and $p_{\alpha\beta}$ are line coordinates of incident lines\footnote{German: Treffgeraden}, for (six) linear Complexe, a constraint formally similar to the \PL constraint can be formulated as well to construct a quadratic Complex (see \cite{klein:diss}, Nr.~26).